 Explore the world's largest collection of free family trees, genealogy records and resources.
-Many restricted images may be viewed at W. Dale Clark Main Library, the only FamilySearch Affiliate Library in Nebraska.
+Many restricted images may be viewed at the Genealogy Room, the only FamilySearch Affiliate Library in Nebraska.

 FIMo is a research portal to find and view high-definition, color Fire Insurance Maps, Real Estate Atlases, Plat Books, and other historical maps showing building structures, building construction details, property ownership, property uses, and other useful information.

 MyHeritage Library Edition includes birth, death and marriage records from 48 countries, the complete U.S. and U.K. censuses, immigration, military and tombstone records and more than 3 billion family tree profiles.
 Due to the ongoing content contributions by individual users, the database grows at an average pace of nearly 2 million records each day.

 An index to obituaries and death notices in Omaha papers.
 Included are people whose item indicates that they may have lived within an hour to an hour and a half away from Omaha, but appeared in the Omaha newspapers.

 The Omaha Star, in existence for over 70 years, has been Nebraska’s largest African American newspaper.
 Search the archives from 1938-2011.